Traumatic Brain Injury ( TBI )

 Cognitive Rehabilitation

-When our treatments are combined with functional, individualized therapy activities, each patient’s best potential is enhanced to recover his or her most important brain skills and abilities, such as memory, attention, and problem solving.
+When our treatments are combined with functional, individualized therapy activities, your potential is enhanced to recover important brain skills and abilities, such as memory, attention, and problem solving.

 Behavioral Therapy

-Our psychologists and team members assist patients struggling with depression and anxiety and help them replace maladaptive and sometimes self-destructive behaviors with new, more appropriate actions that make it easier to create an environment of success for themselves.
+Our psychologists and team members can help you deal with depression, replacing maladaptive and sometimes self-destructive behaviors with new, more appropriate actions that make it easier to create an environment of success.

 Occupational Rehabilitation

 Many of our patients want to return to work.
-We assess each patient to successfully reenter the working world.
-By conducting in-depth professional evaluations to determine the person’s abilities and interests, our specialists help patients not only learn and practice everything from workplace behaviors to interview skills but also understand their unique abilities and challenges to return to their previous job or to identify a new career or volunteer or educational options.
+We will conduct a thorough assessment to determine what you need to re-enter working world.
+By conducting in-depth professional evaluations to determine your abilities and interests, our specialists help you learn and practice everything from workplace behaviors to interview skills.
+We can also identify your unique abilities and the challenges in returning to your previous job, looking at new career or volunteer or educational options, if necessary.

 Biofeedback

-Biofeedback is used for the treatment of many common pain problems, most notably headache and back pain.
-The patient is trained to become aware of, to follow, and to gain control over certain bodily functions, including muscle tension, heart rate, and skin temperature.
-The individual can then learn to effect a change in his or her responses to pain such as using relaxation techniques.
-Biofeedback is often used in combination with other treatment methods; similarly, the use of relaxation techniques in the treatment of pain can increase the patient’s feeling of well-being.
+We use biofeedback for the treatment of many common pain problems, most notably headache and back pain.
+In the process, we will train you to become aware of, to follow, and to gain control over certain bodily functions, including muscle tension, heart rate, and skin temperature.
+You can then learn to effect a change in your responses to pain, such as using relaxation techniques.
+Biofeedback is often used in combination with other treatment methods; similarly, the use of relaxation techniques in the treatment of pain can increase your feeling of well-being.

 Counseling

-At Advantage Healthcare Systems, treatment is a mental, physical, and emotional process of growth and development.
-Individuals attending counseling sessions learn the current facts about their condition.
-They receive an intense combination of therapy, education, and social conditioning.
-We focus on a lifetime of recovery and creating a brighter and more productive future.
+At Advantage Healthcare Systems, your treatment incorporates the mental, physical, and emotional components of your growth and development.
+When you attend counseling sessions, you’ll learn about your condition and receive an intense combination of therapy, education, and social conditioning.
+We’ll help you focus on a lifetime of recovery and creating a brighter and more productive future.

-During counseling sessions, patients might be asked to discuss a series of topics about themselves including but not limited to:
+During counseling sessions, you may be asked to address a series of topics about yourself, including

-- Physical or emotional abuse (past or present)
+- Any history of physical or emotional abuse (past or present)

 - Cross-cultural issues (including cultural conflicts between parents and children)